alexharri/website/posts/webgl-gradients.md

 ### Drawing arbitrary curves

-We're currently coloring everything under <Gl>LINE_Y</Gl> white, but the line doesn't need to be determined constant -- we can calculate the $y$ of a curve using an arbitrary expression and use that to calculate <Gl>dist</Gl>:
+We're currently coloring everything under <Gl>MID_Y</Gl> white, but the line doesn't need to be determined by a constant -- we can calculate the $y$ of a curve using an arbitrary expression and use that to calculate <Gl>dist</Gl>:

 ```glsl
 float curve_y = <some expression>;